Jacques Babinet: Biography

-His father was Jean Babinet and mother, Marie‐Anne Félicité Bonneau du Chesn.
-Babinet started his studies at the Lycée Napoléon, but was persuaded to abandon a legal education for the pursuit of science.
+His father was Jean Babinet, and his mother was Marie‐Anne Félicité Bonneau du Chesn.
+Babinet started his studies at the Lycée Napoléon but was persuaded to abandon a legal education for the pursuit of science.
 A graduate of the École polytechnique, which he left in 1812 for the Military School at Metz, he was later a professor at the Sorbonne and at the Collège de France.
 In 1840, he was elected as a member of the Académie Royale des Sciences.
 He was also an astronomer of the Bureau des Longitudes.

 Babinet was interested in the optical properties of minerals throughout his career.
 He designed and created many scientific instruments utilized to determine crystalline structure and polarization properties, including the polariscope and an optical goniometer to measure refractive indices.
 The Babinet compensator, an accessory useful in polarized light microscopy, was built with twin, opposed quartz wedges having mutually perpendicular crystallographic axes, and is still widely employed in microscopy.
-This design avoids the problems inherent in the basic quartz wedge, where the zero reading coincides with the thin end of the wedge, which is often lost when grinding the plate during manufacture.
+This design avoids the problems inherent in the basic quartz wedge: the zero reading coincides with the thin end of the wedge, which is often lost when grinding the plate during manufacture.

 Expanding his fascination of diffraction to meteorology, Babinet spent a significant amount of time in the study of rainbows.
 His astronomical research focused on Mercury's mass and the Earth's magnetism, while his inventions included valve improvements for air pumps and a hygrometer.
 In geography and hydrogeomorphology, the Baer–Babinet law helps to explain and predict directionality in the course of rivers.
 Babinet's cartography work includes homalographic projections where the parallels are rectilinear and meridian lines are elliptical.

-In addition to his brilliant lectures on meteorology and optics research, Babinet was also a great promoter of science, an amusing and clever lecturer, and a brilliant, entertaining and prolific author of popular scientific articles.
-He was beloved by many for his kindly and charitable nature.
+Babinet lectured on meteorology and optics, promoted science to public audiences, and wrote popular scientific articles.